Support Page Content

 The Carnegie Classification is a nationally recognized and prestigious designation for institutions to demonstrate their commitment to community engagement, which refers to the collaboration and partnership between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources.
 The classification process is intended to improve educational effectiveness of the campus through institutionalizing community engagement.

-Sacramento State was one of 119 colleges and universities to be named a Carnegie Community-Engaged Campus by the Carnegie Foundation for the Advancement of Teaching in 2020.
-We first received this classification in 2010 and again in 2015 and have made great strides as an Anchor University to maintain this nationwide and prestigious designation.
-We are due for re-classification in 2026.
+Sacramento State was one of 237 institutions that have been recognized with the 2026 Carnegie Elective Classification for Community Engagement!
+We first received this classification in 2010 and have made great strides as a community-engaged campus to maintain this nationwide and prestigious designation.

 Reclassification Process

-As in previous re-classification cycles, a steering committee on the Carnegie Classification for Community Engagement is working to gather evidence and craft a narrative that demonstrates depth and pervasiveness of engagement across the university (in terms of level of collaboration, reciprocity, equity, etc.), as well as the quality of community engagement and community partnerships.
-To demonstrate high quality engagement that is deeply embedded across all programs and divisions, this group has been looking for "engagement" across all aspects of the campus.
-As of 2023, the steering committee works in collaboration with the Anchor University Advisory Council to support continual improvement of our engagement efforts.
+As in previous re-classification cycles, a steering committee on the Carnegie Classification for Community Engagement worked to gather evidence and craft a narrative that demonstrated depth and pervasiveness of engagement across the university (in terms of level of collaboration, reciprocity, equity, etc.), as well as the quality of community engagement and community partnerships.
+To demonstrate high quality engagement that is deeply embedded across all programs and divisions, this group examined "engagement" across all aspects of the campus.

 Why Reclassify?

-Sacramento State is pursuing re-classification because it reflects our ongoing commitment to high-quality community engagement.
-As demonstrated by our identity as an Anchor University, Sac State prides its engagement as a key component of who we are and what we do.
+Sacramento State has pursued re-classification because it reflects our ongoing commitment to high-quality community engagement.
+Sacramento State takes pride in its engagement as a key component of who we are and what we do.

 Reclassification Leadership

-Under the auspices of Academic Affairs represented by Dr. David Zeigler, Vice Provost (Interim) for Student Academic Success, and Dr. James German, Dean of Undergraduate Studies, the Carnegie Reclassification Process will be led by: :
+Under the auspices of Academic Affairs represented by Dr. David Zeigler, former Vice Provost (Interim) for Student Academic Success, and Dr. James German, former Dean of Undergraduate Studies, the Carnegie Reclassification Process was led by:

-- Dr. Erin Rose Ellison, Associate Professor, Psychology Department (Lead Facilitator)
+Dr. Erin Rose Ellison, Associate Professor, Psychology Department (Lead Facilitator and Author)

-- Dr. Chong Choe-Smith, Associate Professor, Philosophy Department (Lead Facilitator)
+Dr. Chong Choe-Smith, Associate Professor, Philosophy Department (Lead Facilitator and Author)

-- Dr. Dana Kivel, Professor, Recreation, Park & Tourism Administration Department (Consultant)
+Dr. Dana Kivel, Professor Emeritus, Recreation, Park & Tourism Administration Department (Consultant)